 Fundraising event revenues and expenses included in the Statement of Revenues and Expenses consist of the amounts recognized from various fundraising and promotional events conducted by the Foundation and are included in General Operations.
-During 2019, the Foundation conducted the Golf Canada Foundation Pro-Ams and collected 50/50 at the RBC Canadian Open and CP Women's Open; the Golf Canada Foundation Trustee Cup; Hall of Fame Day at the RBC Canadian Open; the Spring Swing; and the Play Like the Pros Charity Challenge.
+During 2021, the Foundation only conducted the Golf Canada Foundation Trustee Cup, whereas the following traditional fundraising initiatives were cancelled due to novel strain of coronavirus, specifically identified as "COVID-19" global pandemic (note 9): Golf Canada Foundation Pro-Ams; 50/50 at the [REDACTED] Canadian Open and [REDACTED] Women's Open; Hall of Fame Day at the [REDACTED] Canadian Open; the Spring Swing; and the Play Like the Pros Charity Challenge.